Shreyas-P3HTe/ViPSA/README.md

 ## Directory Structure

-- **GUI.py**: Contains the graphical user interface for controlling the stages, camera, and lights.
 - **Vision.py**: Handles vision processing tasks such as capturing images and overlaying data.
 - **Viewfinder3.py**: Manages the connection and control of Arduino and Zaber stages, as well as the camera feed.
 - **Source_Measure_Unit.py**: Provides classes and methods for interacting with Keysight Source Measure Units (SMUs).